 You would be hard-pressed to find an aspect of today’s world that hasn’t been touched in significant ways by technology.
 That’s why it’s important from the earliest grades to start building children’s comfort with technology and their skill and confidence using it.

-Technology at Primary Day is fully integrated into the classroom beginning in Pre-Kindergarten with SMART Boards, a SMART Table and iPads.
+Technology at Primary Day is fully integrated into our classrooms utilizing SMART Boards, iPads and other tools.
 Classroom teachers make lessons exciting and relevant for students using interactive websites and games.
 Children are exposed to use of robotics, LEGO, and KNEX.
-They also use iPads to research classroom topics.

-By the time they graduate, Primary Day children understand the important role information technology can play in many subjects, and they have a toolbox of skills that will serve them well in the future.
+By the time they graduate, Primary Day students understand the important role information technology can play in their learning lives, and they have a toolbox of skills that will serve them well in the future.